smaurice101/readthedocs/docs/source/docker.rst

        For example, 9005
    * - -v /<your local dagsbackup folder>:/dagslocalbackup:z
-     - If you like, you can also backsup the dags to your local folder with this volume mapping
+     - If you like, you can also backsup the dags to your

+       local folder with this volume mapping
    * - -v /var/run/docker.sock:/var/run/docker.sock:z
      - This maps the docker volume to the container -

        so TML studio can automatically build

        your solution container.
-   * - --env READTHEDOCS=<Token>
+   * - READTHEDOCS=<Token>
      - Create, copy and paste the Readthedocs token here.

        Refer to :ref:`Set Up Readthedocs`
-   * - --env GITREPOURL=<your github repo>
+   * - GITREPOURL=<your github repo>
      - This is your Git repo you cloned from:

        https://github.com/smaurice101/raspberrypi.git.
-   * - --env GITUSERNAME=<your github username>
+   * - GITUSERNAME=<your github username>
      - This is the username to your repo.
-   * - --env GITPASSWORD=<Personal Access Token>
+   * - GITPASSWORD=<Personal Access Token>
      - This is the **Personal Access Token** for

        your repo.